Septuagint: Textual analysis

 The inter-relationship between significant ancient Old Testament manuscripts (some identified by their siglum).
 LXX denotes the original Septuagint.

-Modern scholarship holds that the Septuagint was written from the 3rd through the 1st centuries BC, but nearly all attempts at dating specific books (except for the Pentateuch, early- to mid-3rd century BC) are tentative.
+Modern scholarship holds that the LXX was written from the 3rd through the 1st centuries BC, but nearly all attempts at dating specific books (except for the Pentateuch, early- to mid-3rd century BC) are tentative.
 Later Jewish revisions and recensions of the Greek against the Hebrew are well-attested.
 The best-known are Aquila (128 AD), Symmachus, and Theodotion.
-These three, to varying degrees, are more-literal renderings of their contemporary Hebrew scriptures compared to the Old Greek (the original Septuagint).
+These three, to varying degrees, are more-literal renderings of their contemporary Hebrew scriptures compared to the Old Greek (the original LXX).
 Modern scholars consider one (or more) of the three to be new Greek versions of the Hebrew Bible.

 Although much of Origen's Hexapla (a six-version critical edition of the Hebrew Bible) is lost, several compilations of fragments are available.
-Origen kept a column for the Old Greek (the Septuagint), which included readings from all the Greek versions in a critical apparatus with diacritical marks indicating to which version each line (Gr. στίχος) belonged.
-Perhaps the Hexapla was never copied in its entirety, but Origen's combined text was copied frequently (eventually without the editing marks) and the older uncombined text of the Septuagint was neglected.
-The combined text was the first major Christian recension of the Septuagint, often called the Hexaplar recension.
+Origen kept a column for the Old Greek (the LXX), which included readings from all the Greek versions in a critical apparatus with diacritical marks indicating to which version each line belonged.
+Perhaps the Hexapla was never copied in its entirety, but Origen's combined text was copied frequently (eventually without the editing marks) and the older uncombined text of the LXX was neglected.
+The combined text was the first major Christian recension of the LXX, often called the Hexaplar recension.
 Two other major recensions were identified in the century following Origen by Jerome, who attributed these to Lucian (the Lucianic, or Antiochene, recension) and (the Hesychian, or Alexandrian, recension).

 Manuscripts

-The oldest manuscripts of the Septuagint include 2nd-century BC fragments of Leviticus and Deuteronomy (Rahlfs nos.
+The oldest manuscripts of the LXX include 2nd-century BC fragments of Leviticus and Deuteronomy (Rahlfs nos.
 801, 819, and 957) and 1st-century BC fragments of Genesis, Exodus, Leviticus, Numbers, Deuteronomy, and the Twelve Minor Prophets (Alfred Rahlfs nos.
 802, 803, 805, 848, 942, and 943).
-Relatively-complete manuscripts of the Septuagint postdate the Hexaplar recension, and include the 4th-century AD Codex Vaticanus and the 5th-century Codex Alexandrinus.
-These are the oldest-surviving nearly-complete manuscripts of the Old Testament in any language; the oldest extant complete Hebrew texts date to about 600 years later, from the first half of the 10th century.
+Relatively-complete manuscripts of the LXX postdate the Hexaplar recension, and include the 4th-century Codex Vaticanus and the 5th-century Codex Alexandrinus.
+These are the oldest surviving nearly complete manuscripts of the Old Testament in any language; the oldest extant complete Hebrew texts date to about 600 years later, from the first half of the 10th century.
 The 4th-century Codex Sinaiticus also partially survives, with many Old Testament texts.
 The Jewish (and, later, Christian) revisions and recensions are largely responsible for the divergence of the codices.
 The Codex Marchalianus is another notable manuscript.

-Differences from the Vulgate and the Masoretic Text
+Differences from the Vulgate and the Masoretic Text (𝕸)

-The text of the Septuagint is generally close to that of the Masoretes and Vulgate.
-Genesis 4:1–6 is identical in the Septuagint, Vulgate and the Masoretic Text, and Genesis 4:8 to the end of the chapter is the same.
-There is only one noticeable difference in that chapter, at 4:7:
+The text of the LXX is generally close to that of the 𝕸 and Vulgate.
+Genesis 4:1–6 is identical in the LXX, Vulgate and 𝕸, and Genesis 4:8 to the end of the chapter is the same.
+There is only one noticeable difference in that chapter, at Genesis 4:7, reflecting an issue of interpretation also highlighted by the Jewish Tanna Issi ben Judah: